 - Adverse effects on human health crop and yield

 - Destroy soil structure and other physical problems

 - Loss of biodiversity

 Management of Soil Erosion

-- Growing of cover crops like cowpea which protect direct effects of raindrops
+- Growing cover crops like cowpea which protect direct effects of raindrops

 - Addition of organic matter to the soil that binds soil particles and reduces soil erosion

-- Afforestation decreases runoff and prevent soil loss
+- Afforestation decreases runoff and prevents soil loss

 - Levelling of land should be maintained